 The annual flagship publication of the World Bank ranks 189 countries on 11 parameters such as starting a business, dealing with construction permits, getting electricity, paying taxes enforcing contracts, registering property, getting credit, resolving insolvency, protecting minority and cross-border trading.

 Singapore strives to maintain its reputation of being ‘easiest place for doing business’ in the world by offering a conducive platform to the business investors and entrepreneurs from all corners of the globe.
-It takes just 1 or 3 days to start a business in Singapore.
+It takes just 1 or 3 days to form a business in Singapore.
 The progressive tax policy is another attractive feature that makes the island nation a thriving land for global business players.

 How Other Economies Fared in the Ease Of Doing Business Indicator